Wednesday, April 22, 2026

 Cherry Star.
 A recent newcomer to the word

-After watching my mother’s enthusiastic gardening, I did eventually realise that she must have had the proverbial ‘green fingers’ lacked by me.
-She took the hard work in her stride and adored her garden which brought her immense pleasure to a toilsome life of relatively few pleasures.
-She could rarely afford to buy plants and in that, she was typical of many working-class women who instinctively took to beautifying their surroundings but with little more than enthusiasm and perhaps the remembered gardens of their parents, usually produced by their fathers who seemed to be keen on growing chrysanthemums and potatoes.
+After watching my mother’s enthusiastic gardening, I did eventually realise that she must have had the proverbial ‘green fingers’ lacked by me. but inherited by my youngest sister.
+Mum took the hard work in her stride and adored her garden which brought immense pleasure to a toilsome life of relatively few pleasures.
+She could only rarely afford to buy plants and in that, she was typical of many working-class women who instinctively took to beautifying their surroundings but with little more than enthusiasm and perhaps the remembered gardens of their parents, usually produced by their fathers who seemed to have been keen on growing chrysanthemums and potatoes.
 My Mum was just not interested in growing salad or vegetables; mystifying considering our poverty and baffling from the current perspective that freshly grown salads and veg are considered ‘a good thing’ for health.
 What she had, or rather, what our rented semi had, was a very long, quite narrow, stretch of land behind the house, bordered on the left by a small wood, and with a parallel stretch of land on the other side, belonging to the old lady next door whose family seemed to ignore their patch.
 As a result, the garden next-door was a low-level shambles cowering behind a privet

 Cafe au lait collection.